Secret Wars (2015 comic book): Issue Five

-Issue six
+Issue Six

 Three weeks later, Battleworld is in disarray with several kingdoms in open rebellion.
 Someone called "the Prophet" has formed an army against God Emperor Doom, and has toppled the upper and lower kingdoms of Egyptia.
-God Emperor Doom orders his most loyal Barons (Mister Sinister, Maestro, Apocalypse, and Madelyne Pryor) to deal with the threat of the Prophet.
-Of the other Cabal members, only Proxima Midnight and Corvus Glaive have been captured, while Black Swan offers help to God Emperor Doom.
-The Foundation find the source of God Emperor Doom's power and inform Valeria, who has become suspicious of her father.
+Doom orders his most loyal Barons (Mister Sinister, Maestro, Apocalypse, and Madelyne Pryor) to deal with the threat of the Prophet.
+Of the other Cabal members, only Proxima Midnight and Corvus Glaive have been captured, while Black Swan offers to help Doom.
+The Foundation find the source of Doom's power and inform Valeria, who has become suspicious of her father.

 Mister Fantastic and the Maker team up to find the source of God Emperor Doom's power, and send Spider-Man and Miles to infiltrate Castle Doom.
 The Spider-Men meet Valeria, who chooses not to go with them.
 Valeria demands to know who killed Sheriff Strange and Peter confirms Valeria's suspicions that no one from the raft was responsible.
 After entering a trapdoor under the Molecule Man's statue, the Spider-Men are confronted by the real Molecule Man.
 Meanwhile, Namor and Black Panther arrive at the Isle of Agamotto.
-Using the Key of Agamotto given to them by Sheriff Strange, they are given access to powerful items Sheriff Strange had collected over the years including the Siege Courageous and an Infinity Gauntlet that works only in Doomstadt.
+Using the Key of Agamotto given to them by Strange, they are given access to powerful items Strange had collected over the years including the Siege Courageous and an Infinity Gauntlet that works only in Doomstadt.

 Thanos, who had been captured by the Hel-Rangers, talks to the sentient structure that forms the Shield (a giant alternate version of Ben Grimm), and convinces him to reject God Emperor Doom and rise, causing the Shield to fall down.

-Issue seven
+Issue Seven

 The Prophet, who is revealed to be Maximus, marches his troops to Castle Doom.
 Baron Sinister takes the chance to turn against Baroness Pryor, but is subsequently struck down by the former Baron Apocalypse.
 The Thor Corps joins the battle against God Emperor Doom, as Jane Foster has managed to convince her fellow Thors to fight against their god.
 Former Baron Maestro joins the battle with his army of Worldbreakers.
-The two Reed Richards use the fight ensuing on the steps of Castle Doom as cover to infiltrate the building and steal "the most valuable thing that's left from the Multiverse" from God Emperor Doom.
-The Black Panther and Namor travel to the Deadlands for reinforcements and the Black Panther uses his title as the King of the Dead to convince the zombies to join the forces opposing God Emperor Doom.
+The two Reed Richards use the fight ensuing on the steps of Castle Doom as cover to infiltrate the building and steal "the most valuable thing that's left from the Multiverse" from Doom.
+The Black Panther and Namor travel to the Deadlands for reinforcements and the Black Panther uses his title as the King of the Dead to convince the zombies to join the forces opposing Doom.